rlannon/SINx86/README.md

 This is not a full compiler suite, and as such, a few third-party applications are required.
 Without them, the compiler will be not be able to generate working binaries for the programs you write.
 The required programs are:

-* GCC, G++ - The SIN compiler relies on certain C and C++ functionality for its runtime environment, and without a working C++ compiler, linking the standard library with an assembled SIN program will be impossible (unless a custom SRE implementation that does not use either language is used, in which case _some_ linker will still be required).
-C++14 is used in this compiler.
+* GCC - The SIN compiler relies on certain C and C++ functionality for its runtime environment, and without a working C++ compiler, linking the standard library with an assembled SIN program will be impossible (unless a custom SRE implementation that does not use either language is used, in which case _some_ linker will still be required).
 * NASM - The compiler does not generate object code directly; instead, it serializes it into x64 assembly in Intel syntax.
-I use [nasm](https://nasm.us) as my assembler, so all of the macros I use in the generated code are targeted for that assembler.
+I use [nasm](https://nasm.us), so all of the macros I use in the generated code are targeted for that assembler.

 It is also important to note that because SIN programs utilize standard library functions that define `_start`, SIN programs begin execution from `_main`, which is invoked by `_start`.
 However, SIN programs would *normally* utilize `_start` to initialize the runtime, command-line arguments, etc., this functionality must be moved into `_main`.
 While a compiler could move these routines to the start of the user's `_main` implementation, this compiler utilizes decoration to call `SIN_main` from `_main`.
 By slightly decorating every function and variable name, we can work around this issue pretty easily, but this is by no means the only (or even best) way of solving the problem.